phsreis/phone_number_extractor_from_sheetwa_reports/README.md

 # README

 ### Phone Number Extraction Tool for Sheetwa Reports
-A Rails web application to extract phone numbers and their WhatsApp statuses from uploaded HTML or text files.
+A Rails web application to extract phone numbers from uploaded HTML or text files.
 The tool processes multiple files, extracts the required information, and allows you to download the results as a CSV file.

 ### Features
 - File Upload: Upload multiple files (HTML/TXT) simultaneously for processing.
-- Phone Number & WhatsApp Status Extraction: Extracts phone numbers and their corresponding WhatsApp statuses from the files.
+- Phone Number Extraction: Extracts phone numbers from the files.
 - CSV Export: Download the extracted data as a CSV file.
 - Error Handling: Displays appropriate messages for missing files, invalid data, or processing errors.